arham2k/Brain-Classification-Projct-Attempt/README.md

 ### Directory Structure:

-/data # Directory containing the images (train images should be organized here) /outputs
-# Folder to store the predictions and output files (e.g., saved models, visualizations) brain_tumor_classifier.h5
-# Trained model saved after completion requirements.txt
-# List of dependencies for the project README.md
-# Documentation for the project
+/data                  # Directory containing the image dataset (images should be organized here for training) /outputs               # Folder to store predictions and output files (e.g., trained models, visualizations) /brain_tumor_classifier.h5  # Trained model saved after completion of training /requirements.txt      # List of dependencies required to run the project README.md              # Documentation file providing an overview of the project

+The images are in `.jpg`, `.jpeg`, or `.png` formats and are grayscale with a resolution of 128x128 pixels.
+All images are resized to 128x128 to standardize input sizes for the CNN.

+## Requirements

+To run this project, you need to install the following Python libraries:

+- `numpy`: for numerical operations.
+- `opencv-python`: for image processing.
+- `scikit-learn`: for model evaluation and data splitting.
+- `tensorflow`: for building and training the CNN model.
+- `torch`: for potential use with PyTorch (though not actively used in the current version).
+- `matplotlib`: for data visualization and plotting.